abbotto/rectangular/readme/extensions.md

 ##  <a name='Extensions'></a>Extensions
 - Extensions consist of `3rd-party` or `custom` code that is integrated into the app.
 - As the name implies, extensions `extend` the capabilities of your app.
+- There optional extensions that you can install during the install process.
 - Rectangular ships with 3 extensions by default:
 	- The `Component` extension = `ReactJS + ReactDOM`.
 	- The `Data` extension = `ImmutableJS`.